myFavShrimp/arc/README.md

 ## API Reference

-### System API
+### System Object

-The `system` object is provided to task handlers and represents a connection to a remote system.
+The `system` object represents a connection to a remote system and is provided to task handlers.

 #### Properties